adanzee/Local-RAG-using-Ollama/README.md

 ### 2. Run Chatbot

-Run the local RAG chatbot to ask questions over your documents:
+Run the local RAG chatbot to ask questions about your documents:

 ```bash
 python llm_query.py